 or as I make them:

 I make 2 servings, which is half the recipe, and mine were cooked in about 5-7 minutes.
 We add Earth Balance Soy-free Natural Margarine and 2-3 drops of SweetLeaf SteviaClear Liquid to sweeten each bowl and then top with pecans.
-Sometimes, I allow a little agave nectar which adds more sweetness and my boys really like it.
+Sometimes, I allow a little honey which adds more sweetness and my boys really like it.

 So if you are like me, looking for new ideas for gluten-free breakfast, you might like to try the Bob's Red Mill Millet Grits.